iNavFlight/inav/docs/development/How to test a pull request.md

 Navigate to the INAV github project and click on [``Pull Requests``](https://github.com/iNavFlight/inav/pulls).

-You can just scrool through the list to find a pull request you are interested in, or use the filter bar by typing the name of the pull request, or the number, if you know it.
+You can just scroll through the list to find a pull request you are interested in, or use the filter bar by typing the name of the pull request, or the number, if you know it.

 ![Search results](assets/pr_testing/pr_search_result.png)